High Tide Resources Corp. provide an update for its flagship Labrador West Iron Project (“Lab West” or “The Project”).

 Iron Ore and the Labrador Trough Infrastructure Advantage

-The Labrador Trough of western Labrador and adjoining Quebec constitutes Canada’s primary iron producing district and is host to world-class deposits that have been mined for more than half a century producing over 2 billion tonnes of iron ore to date.
+The Labrador Trough of western Labrador and adjoining Quebec constitutes Canada’s primary iron producing district and is host to world-class deposits that have been mined for more than sixty years.
 The high quality of the deposits in the region allows for a wide range in product diversity, which includes premium fines, concentrate and pellet grades.
-Importantly, the low-carbon emission future will require Direct Reduction Quality concentrate and pellets, two products that the Trough is producing and is considered to have significant growth potential to help support a “Green Iron and Steel” future.
+Importantly, the low-carbon emission future will require Direct Reduction quality concentrate and pellets, two products that the Trough is producing and is considered to have significant growth potential to help support a “Green Iron and Steel” future.

 The Property (see location map appended to this press release) is strategically located near the mining communities of Wabush and Labrador City in the province of Newfoundland & Labrador and Fermont in Quebec.
 The area is home to Champion Iron Ore’s Bloom Lake Mine, ArcelorMittal’s Mont-Wright Mine, Tacora Resources’ Scully Mine, and Rio Tinto IOC’s Carol Lake Mine.